dagrawal429/Portfolio/README.md

 # Divya Agrawal – Portfolio

 🎯 **Welcome!**
 With 5+ years of experience in enterprise delivery, product operations, and business intelligence, I specialize in translating complex requirements into actionable strategies.
-I bring a unique blend of technical fluency, structured thinking, and cross-functional leadership—helping teams move faster and smarter across Agile and Waterfall environments.
+I bring a unique blend of technical fluency, structured thinking, and cross-functional leadership helping teams move faster and smarter across Agile and Waterfall environments.
 I completed MS in Information Management at the University of Washington, I’m focused on product strategy, financial modeling, and ethical AI.

 ---